 Why we love them: Location next to the airport, which means you can start your vacation early

 Make getting to the airport for those early flights a whole lot easier—and majorly affordable.
-On top of being directly connected to Chicago O’Hare’s domestic terminals thru underground walkways, so you don’t have to deal with iffy Chicago weather, you also get spacious studio suites with a large sitting area, king bed and sofa bed, 42-inch HDTV, mini-bar, WiFi and on-demand movies and video games.
+On top of being directly connected to Chicago O’Hare’s domestic terminals thru underground walkways, so you don’t have to deal with iffy Chicago weather, you also get spacious studio suites with a large sitting area, king bed and sofa bed, 42-inch HDTV, mini-bar, WiFi and on-demand movies, video games and access to the indoor pool.
 Worried about trying to catch some z’s so close to the runway?
 Sound-resistant windows and blackout drapes will help with all that, so you can arrive bright-eyed and bushy-tailed at your final destination.

 Graduate Hotel Madison

 Why we love them: Super cool vintage summer camp vibe

 This is stretching the staycation notion a bit, but we promise the short drive to Madison, WI will be worth it when you see what Graduate Hotels has to offer.
 They teamed up with Camp Wandawega and Land of Nod to create their own Camp Wandawega inspired suite.

 Never heard of Camp Wandawega?
 What began as a speakeasy in the 1920s in now . . . well, basically an adult summer camp.
 All the charm of this retreat that features a fleet of vintage bikes, fishing boats, archery, a swimming beach and so much more is all rolled up into the Camp Wandawega suite in Madison.